Posted byon under

 Interestingly, this method of installing packages will not work in most cases.
 If your Python interpreter was installed globally for all the users of your computer, chances are your regular user account is not going to have permission to make modifications to it, so the only way to make the command above work is to run it from an administrator account.
-But even without that complication, consider what happens when you install a package as above.
+But even without that complication, consider what happens when you install a package in this way.
 The

 pip tool is going to download the package from PyPI, and then add it to your Python installation.
 From that point on, every Python script that you have on your system will have access to this package.
-Imagine a situation where you have completed a web application using version 1.1 of Flask, which was the most current version of Flask when you started, but now has been superseded by version 2.0.
-You now want to start a second application, for which you'd like to use the 2.0 version, but if you replace the 1.1 version that you have installed you risk breaking your older application.
+Imagine a situation where you have completed a web application using version 2 of Flask, which was the most current version of Flask when you started, but now it has been superseded by version 3.
+You now want to start a second application, for which you'd like to use version 3, but if you upgrade the version 1 that you have installed you risk breaking your older application.
 Do you see the problem?
-It would be ideal if it was possible to have Flask 1.1 installed and accessible to your old application, while also install Flask 2.0 for your new one.
+It would be ideal if it was possible to have Flask version 2 installed and accessible to your old application, while also install Flask version 3 for your new one.